 The cumulants method gives only a measure of the 'z-average mean' particle size and a measure of the sample polydispersity (the z-average mean size is defined by Malvern as "The mean particle size weighted by the amount of light scattered by each size of particle in the sample".).
 This method is used when the sample distribution width is not known such that an estimated value of one is entered when setting up a measurement (an estimated value can be set to shorten the experimental time by reducing the range over which analysis is made.
 A value of one causes the instrument to work over the whole of its range).
-The analysis fits the logarithm of the PCS correlation function to a polynomial series, and a search and a state of the second state and a search as the second where:
+The analysis fits the logarithm of the PCS correlation function to a polynomial series, and a to be the strategic of the second strategic of a second strategic second second strategic second strategic second strategic second strategic second strategic second se where: